12 Inspiring Civic Engagement Examples [Smart Initiatives]

 How to Capture Time Lapse Video

-Step 1.
-Choose your camera.
+Step 1: Choose your camera.
 While you can create a time-lapse video using any type of camera, including a smartphone, point-and-shoot style camera, or webcam, you’ll see the best output from a digital single-lens reflex (dSLR) camera.
 Such devices provide higher quality output and give you better control over each shot.
 Whichever type of camera you select, set it up to take photos that can be output as the highest quality JPEGs possible.

-Step 2.
-Set up your camera.
+Step 2: Set up your camera.
 You can use any type of camera for a time lapse video.
 Ideally, you would set up the camera, leave it in its place, and snap a photo every few hours or days.
 Depending on the location of your project, you may not be able to set up a camera and leave it for a series of months.
 However, if carefully done, you can take your series of photos using the same camera from the exact same spot.
 Use a tripod to ensure you take your photos from the same location and that they are crisp and not blurry from accidental movements.

-Step 4.
-Determine your photo intervals.
+Step 4: Determine your photo intervals.
 You’ll need to determine how frequently you’re going to snap individual photos.
 Know that shorter intervals between photos reveal a smoother video.
 However, for longer projects (the kind that takes months), you can get away with larger intervals, which means you only need to snap a photo every few hours, or days.

-Step 5.
-Edit your video.
+Step 5: Edit your video.
 You’ve taken hundreds (or thousands) of photos.
 Now, what do you do with them?

 Use a still photo-to-video editing software to display your photos (in chronological order), rapidly one after the other to depict your big reveal.
-Some software options include Apple Quicktime Pro 7 (For Mac or PC), Time-lapse Assembler (for Mac), iMovie (for Mac).
+Some software options include Apple Quicktime Pro 7 (For Mac or PC), Time-lapse Assembler (for Mac), and iMovie (for Mac).

 9. Citizens Academy, Eden, NC